platformercloud/cli/README.md

            your kubeconfig).
 If not provided, the CLI will enter an interactive mode to select a Cluster.

 OPTIONS
-  -O, --organization=organization  [default: Fantastic 4] Organization Name -P, --project=project            [default: ABC Institute] Project Name -h, --help                       show CLI help
+  -O, --organization=organization  [default: Platformer Beta Testers] Organization Name -P, --project=project            [default: beta-test-1] Project Name -h, --help                       show CLI help

 EXAMPLES